Chief Executive Officer

 Programmes and Communications Officer

-Nick is a communications professional with experience in the higher education and NGO sectors.
+Nick is a communications professional with experience in research institutes, international organisations and NGOs.
 He is responsible for implementing the initiative’s programmes and communications, increasing awareness of our achievements, and helping to build connections across our growing global community.
 He holds an MA in International Political Economy and has experience working in emerging technologies, climate governance and development research across Latin America and the Caribbean.
 As part of this, he has extensively explored the governance aspects of geoengineering with a particular focus on the Global South.
-He is passionate about utilising his interdisciplinary background to ensure that those set to be most affected by climate change play an active voice in the global conversation on SRM.
+He is passionate about utilising his interdisciplinary background to ensure that those set to be most affected by climate change can play an active role in the global conversation on SRM.

 Dr Pete Irvine is responsible for advising the CEO and programmes team on key scientific matters in relation to Degree’s work.
 Applying his expertise in SRM research, Pete helps to guide Degrees future planning by mapping out scientific developments within the field.
 He also supports Degrees work as a research collaborator.
 Pete is a Lecturer at UCL Earth Sciences, and previously Postdoctoral Research Fellow at the Harvard School of Engineering and Applied Sciences working in Prof. David Keith’s group.
 Dr Irvine conducts research on the climate and broader impacts of solar geoengineering and works to put those findings into perspective with the risks posed by climate change.